 Genoa Peak can be hiked during most of the year, and is a good place to snowshoe in winter.
 The best months to hike are between May and November.
 However, the best time is probably in June/July when much of the snow has melted.

 There are two primary trailheads for Genoa Peak: Spooner Summit and Kingsbury Grade North.
 There may be other alternatives worth covering from the west from Lake Tahoe or from the east from the Carson Valley.
-There is a route from the valley to the east off Jacks Valley Road, but it is very steep and considerably less scenic.
+There is a route from the valley to the east off Jacks Valley Road called the Sierra Trail, but it is very steep and considerably less scenic.

 If you are coming from the Reno, you need to take 395 South to U.S. Highway 50 West to Spooner Summit.
 395 South was recently expanded to avoid downtown Carson City.
 Drive to the Fairview exit and head west back to Carson Street (also 395 South).
 About ½ mile further is US 50 West.
 Follow this for about 9 miles to Spooner Summit.
 Spooner Summit is a trailhead, with parking on both sides of U.S. Highway 50.
 For Genoa Peak, the parking area is on the south side of Highway 50.
 There are parking spaces on the side of the highway, with additional spaces below, closer to the trailhead.
 The elevation here is 7150 feet.